TimePanther64/audio-manipulation-interface/README.md

-# stereo-to-ambisonic
+# audio-manipulation-interface
-A GUI which gives users the option to convert either a single stereo audio file to an ambisonic audio file or do a batch conversion of several audio files with a few extra features integrated.
+A GUI which gives users the option to convert either a single stereo audio file to an ambisonic audio file or perform a batch conversion of several audio files with a few extra features integrated.

-The first is a reverberation slider having a range from 15 to 30 (inclusive) The second is a treble slider having a range from 2 to 12 (inclusive) The third is a bass slider having a range from 2 to 12 (inclusive) The forth is a volume slider ranging from -36dB to +36dB

-The batch conversion uses multiprocessing to speed up the process.
+The GUI is divided into three tabs:

+1. The first tab contains the interface that facilitates the audio conversion section of the code.
+2. The second tab contains sliders that change several characteristics of the code; volume(-36 to 36), bass(2 to 12), treble(2 to 12) and reverb(15 to 30)
+3. The third tab is a very basic ad remover that removes ads from the begining and end of an audio file